Checkout policy #

 In order to do so, open the EasyAdmin web application, on the ‘Administration’ page.
 (Start→Administration→Checkout policy)

-The Checkout policy screen opens, enabling selection of licensed features according to License servers, Vendors, License type, Asset info and feature / product name.
+The Checkout policy screen opens, enabling the selection of licensed features according to License servers, Vendors, License type, Asset info and feature / product name.
 Note the “Checkout policy” column in the image below:

 The possible checkout policy values are: